Susan K Hamilton MBACP

 My name is Susan Hamilton and I am a Person Centred Counsellor.
 I have worked in both the voluntary and private sectors gaining valuable experience with people of all ages and backgrounds facing a wide range of issues.
 These include GP referrals, self referrals and employer referrals.
 I have a lovely counselling room at my home in the peaceful village of Gilmourton 3 miles from Strathaven.
 I also offer counselling in Kilmarnock and East Kilbride.

 Life's footprints leave impressions on the person we are.
 Sometimes it feels as if there is no one we can turn to when we experience difficulties in our life.
+This can leave us confused, angry, afraid, alone and hopeless.
+It can mean we feel isolated, anxious, depressed with a lack of confidence and self belief.
 I will offer you a safe, confidential, non-judgmental space in which you can explore life's challenges.

 My clients come from all walks of life but they all have one thing in common.
 They have all decided they wish to talk to someone about issues that are troubling them.

-I am a member of Therapet and I visit patients in hospital with my dogs.
-I've also participated in the Therapet's 'Paws for Stress' project for students to help them cope with exam stress.
-My work with Therapet has highlighted to me the therapeutic benefits of having my dogs as co-therapists.
+Having been a past member of Therapet I used to visit patients in hospital with my dogs.
+I also participated in the Therapet's 'Paws for Stress' project for students to help them cope with exam stress.
+My work with Therapet highlighted to me the therapeutic benefits of having my dogs as co-therapists.

 Some clients like my two dogs to be present when they come to counselling.
 It makes them feel more at ease.
 The option to have the dogs in the room would be discussed prior to our first session.